djalbat/reaction/README.md

     git clone https://github.com/djalbat/Reaction.git

+## Example

-Launch the `example.html` file in the `docs` folder.
-This references the `example.js` file which instantiates and invokes the example app, such as it is.
-This indirection is because the `app.js` file contains [JSX](https://facebook.github.io/jsx/) and so needs to be built along with the library files for now.
+The `example.html` file in the `docs` folder contains the script that instantiates and invokes the example app, such as it is.
+The `app.js` file contains [JSX](https://facebook.github.io/jsx/) and is built alongside with the library files for now.

-## Usage
+## Compiling from source

 To compile this, install the necessary npm modules...